1947 Macdonald Brier

 The 1947 Macdonald Brier, the Canadian men's national curling championship, was held from March 3 to 6, 1947 at Saint John Arena in Saint John, New Brunswick.

 Team Manitoba, who was skipped by Jimmy Welsh won the Brier Tankard after finishing round robin play unbeaten with a 9-0 record.
 This was Manitoba's eleventh Brier championship and the fifth time in which a team finished the Brier unbeaten.

 British Columbia and Saskatchewan finished round robin play tied for second with 6-3 records, necessitating a tiebreaker playoff for runner-up where British Columbia would beat Saskatchewan 10-9.
+In the game, Saskatchewan skip Garnet Campbell missed a shot for six in the 11th end, scoring one instead.
+In the 12th end, BC scored a three-ender to win the game.

 Teams

 The teams are listed as follows: